CodeUnicornMartha/photoapp_serverless/README.md

 # Serverless PhotoApp

 To implement this project, you need to implement a simple Photo application using AWS Lambda and Serverless framework.
-Search for all comments starting with the `Photo:` in the code to find the placeholders that you need to implement.

 # Functionality of the application